Promising virus vaccine results reported as Trump takes anti-malaria drug

 The auto industry is widely watched as a test case for whether workers across a range of U.S. industries can safely return to factory floors.

 “I’m a little nervous,” said Larry Smith, 53, who works on wheel alignment away from the assembly line.
-“They made all the precautions (and) they’ve done everything they can to prepare us ...
+“They made all the precautions (and) they’ve done everything they can to prepare ....
 I’m trusting in God.”

-Reporting by Maria Caspani in New York and and Rajesh Kumar Singh in Chicago; Additional reporting by Brad Brooks in Austin, Texas, Zachary Fagenson in Miami and Nathan Layne in Wilton, Connecticut; Writing by Grant McCool and Steve Gorman; Editing by Frank McGurty, Howard Goller and Cynthia Osterman
+Reporting by Maria Caspani in New York and and Rajesh Kumar Singh in Chicago; Additional reporting by Brad Brooks in Austin, Texas, Zachary Fagenson in Miami and Nathan Layne in Wilton, Connecticut; Writing by Grant McCool and Steve Gorman; Editing by Frank McGurty, Howard Goller, Cynthia Osterman and Leslie Adler